Shoshak/JSMP-design/README.md

 - Nether fortress
 - Bastion remnant
 ## Running out of resources
-- The server is private and thus does not have nearly enough players for that to realistically happen (see section "Server is whitelisted")
+- [The server is private](#server-is-whitelisted), and thus does not have nearly enough players for that to realistically happen
 - Even if it does happen (to some extent), this will create competition, which is, arguably, more interesting than an abundance of resources
 # You can no longer enchant netherite or diamond armor with protection
 ## Reasoning